Sombati 2022: Kristine, Amber, Garry, Eric, Steve ~ Photo: Leslie Mixon

 Genres: Folk, World, Celtic, Americana

-Since our debut performance at Fort Worth's Rose Marine Theater in 2012, we've released two full-length CDs ("No Passport Required" & "Curiosities") and one EP ("From Ballydesmond to Inisheer") and made frequent appearances at local house concerts, bars, restaurants, and music festivals including Ron's Corner Tavern in Bedford, Reveler's Hall in Dallas, Legacy Hall in Plano, the North Texas Irish Festival, Fort Worth Arts Goggle, and the Lone Star State Dulcimer Festival in Glen Rose.
+Since our debut performance at Fort Worth's Rose Marine Theater in 2012, we've released two full-length CDs ("No Passport Required" & "Curiosities") and one EP ("From Ballydesmond to Inisheer") and made frequent appearances at local house concerts, bars, restaurants, and music festivals including Gillespie's Tavern in Richardson, Dr. Jeckyll's Beer Lab in Pantego, Legacy Hall in Plano, the North Texas Irish Festival, Fort Worth Arts Goggle, and the Lone Star State Dulcimer Festival in Glen Rose.

 A sampling of our current repertoire includes: